EfthymiaKakoulidou/secrets/README.md

     - 'Secrets' goal is not popularity so the follow function is not relevant here.
 The users are connected to each other through comments, hugs and 'reach out' which works like private messages.
 Maybe in the future some feature could be added to connect profiles between them so that a community can be created.
 - Categories
     - It would also be very helpful to categorize the secrets so that the users can choose which parts of the contents they are interested in.
+- Notifications
+    - Notifications could be implemented in the future to inform the user when he/she has a new message.
+- Message icon
+    - In the future the message icon at the bottom of each secret could lead to a form which would have the reach-out-to field already filled with the that profile's username.

 ## Tools & Technologies Used